The Story of Fabric

 Beauty marks are intrinsic parts of a fabric’s story, and certain flaws are simply caused by use.
 Here we explain the most common beauty marks and flaws that have no effect on the fabric’s strength and how you can fix them at home.

 A weaver’s knot can occur when the weaver has to make a knot when the spool of yarn finishes.
 This is an un-removable beauty mark.
-Weaver’s knots do not affect the safety, or integrity of your wrap.
+Weaver’s knots do not affect the safety, or integrity of your carrier.

-If you find a knobby part of the yarn that is raised above the rest of the fabric, this is known as a nub, and it has no effect on the quality, or use of your wrap.
+If you find a knobby part of the yarn that is raised above the rest of the fabric, this is known as a nub, and it has no effect on the quality, or use of your carrier.
 In fact, nubs naturally occur in the weaving process and are extremely common.
 There is no need to fix, or worry about these little beauty marks – as they are just part of the fabric itself.

-These look like long, raised threads on the surface of fabric.
-Although they stick out a bit, they are a characteristic of certain yarns and have no effect on the safety or usability of a wrap.
+These look like long, raised threads on the surface of the fabric.
+Although they stick out a bit, they are a characteristic of certain yarns and have no effect on the safety or usability of a carrier.
 Sometimes slubs are even purposely stitched into fabrics to create a certain aesthetic.
 Both nubs and slubs are mainly seen in linen and hemp blends.

 Loose threads in the hem

-These little flaws happen when a thread gets stuck in the folded hem – and they do not affect the overall quality of the wrap whatsoever.
+These little flaws happen when a thread gets stuck in the folded hem – and they do not affect the overall quality of the carrier whatsoever.
 You can easily get rid of a loose hem thread by carefully snipping it with a pair of sharp scissors.